tz33cu/ColabDataScience-DesignStudio/syllabus.md

 ##### Collaborative Data Science Mini Projects

 1. (weeks 2-3) Prepare a plain language presentation of a classic statistical methodology; [In-class presentation]
-2. (weeks 4-6) Read and summarize the statistics or machine learning method(s) used in a scientific paper.
+2. (weeks 4-6) Read and summarize the statistics or machine learning method(s) and discuss the choice of data used in a scientific paper.
 [In-class presentation]
 3. (weeks 7-9) Present a current statistical application to an intro stat class.
 [In-class presentation as rehearsal]
 4. (weeks 10-13) Reproduce an applied statistics paper.
 [Final project]